Algorithmic game theory (NDMI098) - lecture

 • Randomized greedy algorithm and its cumulative loss,

-• polynomial weights algorithm and its cumulative loss,
+• Polynomial weights algorithm and its cumulative loss,

 • full presentation [PDF] and short presentation [PDF].